Laws are the rules of play for living together in our diverse society

 There are no shortcuts to an effective law – quality, careful deliberation and wide involvement take time.
 This is clear from just a quick glance at the various stages of the legislative process: a draft bill has to go through several deliberation sessions (readings) in the committees and in the plenary session of the State Parliament.
 In the committees, experts from each parliamentary group – MPs who specialise in the subject of the bill – work through all the details of the draft bill.
 The committee in question then presents its concrete recommended resolution to the State Parliament.
 Once the plenary session has debated the bill for a second - and in some cases even a third - time, the plenary session of the State Parliament then votes on it.
-The Speaker of the State Parliament (President of the State Parliament) then enacts the law by signing it.
+The President of the State Parliament then enacts the law by signing it.
 The state’s prime minister publishes passed laws — or amendments — in the Law and Ordinance Gazette for Lower Saxony.
 They only come into force once they have been published.

 First deliberation (reading) in the plenary session

 Draft bills can be deliberated in the plenary session of the State Parliament for the first time once the subject of the deliberation has been put on the agenda of a plenary sitting.
 All of the parliamentary groups debate the matter in the Council of Elders roughly one week before the next plenary session.
 Why are new laws required in the first place?
 Has the underlying problem been correctly defined?
 What aspects need to be considered?
 The first deliberation in the plenary session is usually a very basic debate.
 At the end of this so-called general debate, delegates only decide on which committees the draft bill should be submitted to for further deliberation and which of them will be the committee in charge.
 Bills are basically allocated according to subject area: environmental protection issues go to the environment committee, while matters pertaining to the powers of the state police are referred to the committee on internal affairs, and so on.
-The Speaker only submits these directly to a committee at the request of whoever tabled the bill – for example, when a law needs to be passed particularly urgently.
+The President only submits these directly to a committee at the request of whoever tabled the bill – for example, when a law needs to be passed particularly urgently.
 In this case, instead of a deliberation in the plenary session, a public debate is held in the committee in charge.

 Parliament’s ‘workshops’: committee debates